seriaati/genshin.py/README.md

 - Requests are significantly faster thanks to proper usage of asyncio.
 - Chinese and English names returned by the API are renamed to simpler English fields.
 - Supports the majority of the popular endpoints.
+- Simple authentication with either cookies or account credentials.
 - Cleanly integrates with frameworks like FastAPI out of the box.

 > Note: This library is a successor to [genshinstats](https://github.com/seriaati/genshinstats) - an unofficial wrapper for the Genshin Impact api.